-Nearly all specialties want specific information about a student's ability to perform in the specialty of choice, and this information is conveyed through the departmental chair's letter.
-It is best to contact the secretary in the department to determine (1) if the Chair sends a letter, and (2) what process has been established for completing this process.
+Nearly all specialties want specific information about a student's ability to perform in the specialty of choice, and this information is conveyed through the departmental Chair's Letter.
+It is best to contact the administrator in the department to determine (1) if the Chair sends a letter, and (2) what process has been established for completing this process.
 Internal Medicine, Medicine-Pediatrics, General Surgery, and Obstetrics & Gynecology require a chair's letter.
-Most surgical sub-specialties also require a letter from the section chief. (see pages 70-136 for specialty specific information).
+Most surgical sub-specialties also require a letter from the section chief.
+Additional specialties may now require a Standardized Letter of Evaluation (SLOE). (see pages 70-139 for specialty specific information)